NukeMail

 Temp-Mail.orgtemp-mail.org

-Has a basic API but it is clearly an afterthought — limited documentation and no developer-focused features.
-Can work for simple scripting needs, but the poor documentation and aggressive rate limits make it frustrating for serious development use.
+The API is basic and clearly an afterthought.
+Documentation is limited and there are no developer-focused features.
+You can use it for simple scripting needs.
+The poor documentation and aggressive rate limits make it annoying for serious development work.

 Pros